lance-menard/mqtt-smart-lock-demo/README.md

 ## To do:

-- Implement client state and subscriptions for lock and unlock
+- Implement client state and subscriptions for lock and unlock (Sarah)
-- Implement client commands to simulate manual lock and unlock with a key
+- Implement client commands to simulate manual lock and unlock with a key (Sarah)
-- Implement server commands for lock and unlock
+- Implement server commands for lock and unlock (Tom)
+- Set up internal permanent & temporary password commands (set, clear, etc.) (Tom)
-- Set up interval on server to look for lock clients that haven't checked in
+- Set up interval on server to look for lock clients that haven't checked in (Tom)

+### Additional:

+- Implement TLS as an option for the broker (Lance)
+- Implement username/password auth for the broker (Lance)
+- Other security options?
+- Benchmarks